socketsupply/nat-traversal-spec/SPEC.md

 </details>

-If Port Mapping is unsuccessful, switch strategies to "Hole Punching".

-For Hole Punching, the NAT type needs to be discovered.
+In the next phase, the NAT type needs to be discovered.
 This requires a peer (`P0`) to initially bind two ports, `Config.localPort` and `Config.testPort`.
 In addition, two introducers (`I0`, `I1`) are required, they should reside on separate static peers outside the NAT being tested.

 - The `Peer.publicAddress` and `Peer.nat` properties are set to `null`
 - `P0` sends `MsgPing` to `I0` and `I1`.